-Beyond the Côté Gold Project, which is currently in the final stages of construction, there is a risk that the Company may not proceed with some or all of the remaining projects in the development portfolio or that other projects may arise.
+Beyond the Côté Gold Mine, which construction was completed during 2024, there is a risk that the Company may not proceed with some or all of the remaining projects in the development portfolio or that other projects may arise.
 Also, the Company may choose to prioritize certain projects contrary to market expectations.